“Don’t wait to sign up. Just go for it.”

 BalletX volunteers are an essential part of our operation, helping the BalletX team run events, sell merchandise, distribute promotional materials, and more.
-We recently sat down with Super Volunteer Matt Soojian to hear from one of the best!
+We sat down with Super Volunteer Matthew Soojian to hear from one of the best!

 Give us a little background on yourself.
 Where did you come from, where are you now, and where are you going in life?